Step 1) An Introduction to Branding

 You need to make sure that every piece of information you pass on to your clients includes consistent elements that support your brand.
 Every logo, every photograph, every conversation, must hold consistently to the messages you are trying to communicate with your brand.

 So with all my discussion on the importance of staying consistent, you may be wondering how to do so with so many elements at play.
 Let’s overview the various types of interactions and how you can keep them consistent with your brand.

 - ALWAYS present your logo and name in an easily located (preferably consistent) place

-- Make sure that when you’re designing your logo it can be used in a variety of advertisement shapes and sizes, and can look good in color or in black and white so that it can be flexible and appear anywhere.
+- Make sure that when you’re designing your logo it can be used in a variety of advertisement shapes and sizes, and can look good in colour or in black and white so that it can be flexible and appear anywhere.

 - Use an email that connects to your business ([email protected]) wherever possible, or a simple [email protected]